The benefits of orthodontic treatment will last a lifetime if you keep these important patient responsibilities in mind:

 Fixed Retainers (Bonded Wire)

 This wire should stay on forever.
-The only exception is if your family dentist says you are not keeping it clean and it is beginning to cause gum or bone problems.
-If this should occur, please have the wire removed and replace it with a removable retainer.
+The only exception is if your family dentist says that you are not keeping it clean, and it is beginning to cause gum or bone problems.
+If this should occur, please have the wire removed, and replace it with a removable retainer.
 The removable retainer should then be worn as Dr. Dovorany prescribes.
-The fixed wire will protect the teeth as the patient gets older and your facial muscles get tighter.
+The fixed wire will protect the teeth as the patient gets older, and your facial muscles get tighter.
 Please have this wire monitored by your family dentist at your six-month check ups.